pd0wm/binaryninja-pcode/README.md

  - No support for calling conventions or special registers (e.g. `sp`, `lp`).
  - Overlapping registers are not handled.
 E.g. `rax` and `eax` are treated as separate registers.
  - The disassembly is not tokenized into numbers and addresses, so clicking on an address doesn't work.
- - Translation from pcode to IL is missing some instructions, and there are probably bugs
+ - Translation from pcode to IL is missing some instructions, and there are probably bugs.

 ![Verbose Pseudo C output from Binary Ninja compared to Ghidra](img/decompiler.png) *Verbose Pseudo C output from Binary Ninja compared to Ghidra.
 Architecture V850 - Binary: some VW ecu dump.*